-Scoring Criteria Max Score Top Score Criteria

-SERVES STUDENTS WHO ARE FACING BARRIERS TO OUTDOOR ACCESS (TOTAL 20)

-Students facing access 10 Over 40%

-barriers to the outdoors

-Free and Reduced Lunch 10 Over 40%

-SCOPE OF WORK (TOTAL 15)

-Scope of Work 10 ✓ Includes detailed description of project.

-Clearly identifies realistic objectives and deliverables for students.

-✓ Describes how project will accomplish goals.

-Grant History 5 ✓ No or only 1 previous grant(s) through the NV Outdoor Education and Recreation program

-BUDGET ( TOTAL 20)

-Overall Budget 10 ✓ Provides a specific description of costs and how money will be spent.

-✓ Requested funding is detailed and reasonable.

-Match 5 ✓ Match is a 1:1 or more and secured (Match not required to apply)

-Amount per Child 5 ✓ In the lowest 1/3 of applications

-PROGRAM IMP 'ACT (TOTAL 45)

-Connect Students with Nature 5

-Academic success 5

-Environmental Literacy 5

-Foster Stewardship 5

-Physical Health 5 ✓ All aspects of the intent are clear and well described

-Self Confidence 5

-Personal Responsibility 5

-Cultural Education 5

-Community Involvement 5

-100 Total Max imum Points
+Scoring Criteria Max Score Top Score Criteria SERVES STUDENTS WHO ARE FACING BARRIERS TO OUTDOOR ACCESS (TOTAL 20) Students facing access barriers to the outdoors 10 Explains the barriers faced by students Establishes needs of the audience 90% of audience face access barriers Free/Reduced Lunch 10 ✓ 90% of audience qualify for free/reduced lunch GANIZATIONAL C OVERVIEW (TOTAL 10) Organizational Overview 10 Discusses organization goals that align with NOER.
+Describes a history of success in fulfilling grant projects or other activities related to their project.
+SCOPE OF WO - · · · · · · · Scope of Work 15 ✓ Includes detailed description of project. ✓ Clearly identifies realistic objectives and deliverables for students. ✓ Describes how project will accomplish goals.
+Grant History 5 ✓ New applicant BUDGET (TOTAL 20) Overall Budget 10 ✓ Provides a specific description of costs and how money will be spent. ✓ Requested funding is detailed and reasonable.
+Match 5 ✓ Match is a 1:1 or more and secured (Match not required to apply) Amount per Child 5 ✓ In the lowest 1/3 of applications PROGRAM IMF PACT (TOTAL 30) Program Impact #1 6 Program Impact #2 6 Program Impact #3 6 ✓ All aspects of the intent are clear and well described Program Impact #4 6 Program Impact #5 6 100 Total Maximum Points